-When navigating to a destination, A points to your destination, regardless of the direction you are moving.
+When navigating to a destination, \blacktriangle points to your destination, regardless of the direction you are moving.

-- 1 Begin navigating to a destination (page

-- 2 Select Compass.

-- 3 Turn until ▲ points toward the top of the compass, and continue moving in that direction to the destination.
+- Begin navigating to a destination (Navigating to a Destination). - 2 Select Compass. - 3 Turn until ▲ points toward the top of the compass, and continue moving in that direction to the destination.